Lotonel, tablets 5 mg 60 pcs

 Symptoms

-Extensive diuresis accompanied by decreased circulating blood volume and disturbed water-electrolyte balance of the blood, followed by a marked decrease in blood pressure, drowsiness and confusion, collapse.
-Gastrointestinal disorders may be observed.
+Increased diuresis, accompanied by a decrease in circulating blood volume and disturbance of the water-electrolyte balance of the blood, followed by a pronounced decrease in blood pressure, drowsiness and confusion, collapse.
+Gastrointestinal disturbances may occur.

 Treatment

 There is no specific antidote.
 Provocation of vomiting, gastric lavage, activated charcoal.
-Treatment is symptomatic, dose reduction or discontinuation of the drug and simultaneously replenishment of circulating blood volume and correction of water-electrolyte balance and acid-base status under control of plasma electrolyte content and hematocrit level.
-Hemodialysis is ineffective, as excretion of torasemide and its metabolites is not accelerated.
+Treatment is symptomatic, dose reduction or discontinuation of the drug and at the same time replenishment of circulating blood volume and correction of water-electrolyte balance and acid-base status under the control of the content of electrolytes in the blood plasma and hematocrit level.
+Hemodialysis is ineffective, since the elimination of torasemide and its metabolites is not accelerated.

 ---|---|